hamzasdq11/Pathway-GenAI/.github/CONTRIBUTING.md

    - Connect stock brokers so users can **buy/sell directly** from the terminal.
    - Work on **country-specific broker plugins**.

-📖 **Fincept Docs**
+📖 **EquiNova Docs**

-   - Create and maintain comprehensive documentation for Fincept Terminal.
+   - Create and maintain comprehensive documentation for EquiNova.
    - Cover installation, API usage, troubleshooting, and developer guides.
    - Keep the documentation up-to-date with new features.